-- It's physically connected by a cable to a network outlet at a DEI laboratory. - It's connected to the DEI students' VPN service (deinet.dei.isep.ipp.pt), and that may be accomplished from anywhere, as far as there's an internet connection available.
+- It is physically connected by a cable to a network outlet at a DEI laboratory. - It is connected to the DEI students' VPN service (deinet.dei.isep.ipp.pt), and that may be accomplished from anywhere, as far as there is an internet connection available.